Rishabhanatha: Birth

-Rishabhanatha was born to Nabhi and Marudevi, the king and queen of Ayodhya, on the ninth day of the dark half of the month of Chaitra-caitra krişna navamĩ.
-His association to Ayodhya makes it a sacred town for Jains, as it is in Hinduism for the birth of the Rama.
-In Jain tradition, the birth of a tirthankara is marked by 16 auspicious dreams of his mother.
-These are believed to have been seen by Marudevi on the second day of Ashadha (a month of the Jain calendar) Krishna (dark fortnight).
-The dreams signified tirthankara's birth according to the supposed explanation by the king to his queen.
+Rishabhanatha was born to Nabhi and Marudevi, the king and queen of Ayodhya, on the ninth day of the dark half of the month of Chaitra (caitra krişna navamĩ).
+His association to Ayodhya makes it a sacred town for Jains, as it is in Hinduism for the birth of Rama.
+In Jain tradition, the birth of a tirthankara is marked by 14 auspicious dreams of the mother.
+These are believed to have been seen by Marudevi on the second day of Ashadha (a month of the Jain calendar) krishna (the new moon).
+The dreams signified the birth of a chakravartin or a tirthankara, according to the supposed explanation by Indra to Marudevi.

 Marriage and children

-Rishabhanatha is believed to have two wives, Sunanda and Sumangala.
+Rishabhanatha is believed to have had two wives, Sunanda and Sumangala.
 Sumangala is claimed to be the mother of ninety-nine sons (including Bharata) and one daughter, Brahmi.
-Sunanda is suggested to be the mother of Bahubali and Sundari.
+Sunanda is believed to be the mother of Bahubali and Sundari.
 Jain texts state that Rishabhanatha taught his daughters Brahmi and Sundari, Brahmi script and the science of numbers (Ank-Vidya) respectively.
-The Pannavana Sutra (2nd century BCE) and the Samavayanga Sutra (3rd century BCE) list many other writing scripts known to the ancient Jain tradition, of which the Brahmi script named after Rishabha's daughter tops the list.
+The Pannavana Sutra (2nd century BCE) and the Samavayanga Sutra (3rd century BCE) of the aagams followed by the Śvetāmbaras list many other writing scripts known to the ancient Jain tradition, of which the Brahmi script named after Rishabha's daughter tops the list.
 His eldest son, Bharata, is stated to have ruled ancient India from his capital of Ayodhya.
 He is described as a just and kind ruler in Jain texts, who was not attached to wealth or vices.